 About Indian Institute of Technology Madras:

 The Indian Institute of Technology, Madras (IITM) is an Institution of National Importance set up by an Act of Parliament.
 Based on the recommendation of the University Grants Commission, Ministry of Human Resource Development (MHRD) has awarded IITM the status of an Institution on Eminence on September 5, 2019.
 The division of Environment and Water resources engineering in the Department of Civil Engineering has 14 faculty and a fully equipped laboratory and computational facility.
-The major research areas include air and water quality monitoring, modelling and management, water and wastewater treatment, solid and hazardous waste management, water resources planning and management and urban water supply.
-The department has made major contributions in the fields of fundamental and applied research such as treatment of heavy metals in contaminated water, developing industry specific sustainable waste management solutions and integrated solid waste management.
+The major research areas include air and water quality monitoring, modeling and management, water and wastewater treatment, solid and hazardous waste management, water resources planning and management and urban water supply.
+The department has made major contributions in the fields of fundamental and applied research such as the treatment of heavy metals in contaminated water, developing industry-specific sustainable waste management solutions and integrated solid waste management.
 They are also involved in projects of societal importance such as restoration of water bodies in Thiruvottiyur, Siruseri and in Pallikaranai watershed basin in Chennai.